ga-wdi-lessons/pseudocode/readme.md

 Q. What does that mean?
 ---

-> A. Pseudocode attempts to be a way to describe a the solution to a problem, that is easier and more concise than code.
+> A. Pseudocode attempts to be a way to describe the solution to a problem, that is easier and more concise than code.
 It is a stepping stone toward writing the code.
-It forces u to think critically about the problem and allows us to attempt multiple solutions.
+It forces you to think critically about the problem and allows us to attempt multiple solutions.

 I've heard Washington, DC described as where Northern hospitality meets Southern efficiency.